brickops/brickops/README.md

 transport.revenue.revenue_by_borough
 ``````

-In dev, the database name is prefixed with username, branch and commit ref.
+In dev (and all environments except prod), the database name is prefixed with username, branch and commit ref.
 The automatic prefixes prevents notebooks running in development mode from overwriting production data.

 ## Deployment functions